secured lock Secured with SHA-256 Encryption

 What’s the EMS response time in Minnesota?

 An efficient EMS response system can save lives.
-Let us take a look at the state’s EMS response system.
+Let’s examine the state’s EMS response system.

 LocationTime of Crash to EMS NotificationEMS Notification to EMS ArrivalEMS Arrival at Scene to Hospital ArrivalTime of Crash to Hospital ArrivalTotal Fatal Crashes